Squishyguy10/t3r/README.md

 	* And back-end with GPT, maps, and server setup

 * And of course, all our perserverence and hardwork we put in!

 <br><br>

+## What We Learned :books:

+Of course, this hackathon would not have been as fun if we hadn't tried anything new or learned anything, so let's talk about everything we learned!
+* Although we have worked with react and tailwind css before, we are still very new, so we learned a lot of new syntax and techniques.

+* Like mentioned before, some of us never worked with APIs before, so learning the *MongoGB*, *Google Maps*, and *OpenAI* APIs taught us a lot, and would definitely help us in the future when working on other projects, or expanding this one.

+* We also learned how to implement certain features, such as a cart system and the survey.

+<br><br>